 The site of this client is literally full of images that advertise exotic oddities.
 We see a fluctuation in page load time and conversion rate depending on the landing page:

-The biggest part of the mobile traffic comes through a page with the average load time of approximately 3.19 seconds, with the medium conversion rate of 0.74%.
+The biggest part of the mobile traffic comes through a page with an average load time of approximately 3.19 seconds, with a medium conversion rate of 0.74%.
 And if we improve this time by at least 0.9%, according to SOASTA, the load time will drop to 2.29 seconds, and the conversion rate will reach 0.93%.
-Based on the medium number of this page visitors, we can expect 115 additional sign ups (annually) – thanks to retaining those visitors that are interested in our production.
+Based on the medium number of this page visitors, we can expect 115 additional sign-ups (annually) – thanks to retaining those visitors that are interested in our production.

 Continuing this list, let’s look at one more example:

 Client 3: Generation leads in the hospitality business